-I am a 32 year old Canadian who was born in Kenya as an Israeli citizen to Polish parents and recently spent a decade in East Asia while travelling the world.
-Three years ago I was diagnosed with Parkinson’s disease.
+I am a 35 year old Canadian who was born in Kenya as an Israeli citizen to parents from Poland and spent most of my adult life living in East Asia while travelling the world.
+Seven years ago I was diagnosed with Parkinson’s disease.
 Initially it didn’t bother me that much, my symptoms didn’t really impact my life and I believed that I could continue living as though nothing had happened.
-But they don’t call this disease degenerative for nothing, over time my symptoms have progressed to the point where I felt the need to take action to better manage this disease and prevent further decline.
-I recently moved back to Canada, giving up a promising career in China, to not only take better care of my health but also find a way to get involved in some of the research being done.
-Since my diagnosis I have been seen by over 20 neurologists and motor disease specialists in various corners of the world and have thoroughly engrossed myself in the study of this disease.
+But they don’t call this disease degenerative for nothing, over time my symptoms progressed to the point where I felt the need to take action to better manage this disease and prevent further decline.
+I moved back to Canada, giving up a promising career in China, to not only take better care of my health but also find a way to get involved in some of the research being done.

 At first I didn’t really know where to turn.
 No one I knew had it, nor had I even heard of anyone with it outside of Muhammed Ali and Michael J. Fox.
 I remembered a video of Ali lighting the torch at the Olympic Games in Atlanta and seeing his quivering hands as he lit that giant flame.
 Most people probably look at that moment as a defiant act of courage from this great man who had conquered the world and not let anything stop him from getting what he wanted out of life, not Joe Frazier, not the United States government, and not Parkinson’s disease.
 But what I now saw when I looked back at that was the future I was doomed to live, hands trembling, frozen expression on my face, barely able to walk properly, probably reliant on a myriad of different pills just to make an appearance.